jasper-diongco/php-validation/README.md

 # Tutorial

 - the validate method will return an array if there is an error
-- if there is no error, the return would be empty array
+- if there is no error, the return would be an empty array

 ```php
   $errors = Validation::validate($data, $rules);